jamie/blog.tracefunc.com/src/_posts/2025-02-27-ruby-http-clients-2025.md

 (And to be fair, HTTP's FormData providing just one Part class makes it fairly straightforward to convert an HTTPX-style raw hash into an appropriate Multipart format, if you prefer that API.)
 Both are good choices for a batteries-included addition to your Gemfile.

-Net::HTTP and Faraday are both a bit more rigid to work with, though if it wasn't for Net::HTTP still needing another gem for multipart support, I'd still give it consideration despite its warts due to being already available in the standard library.
+Net\::HTTP and Faraday are both a bit more rigid to work with, though if it wasn't for Net\::HTTP still needing another gem for multipart support, I'd still give it consideration despite its warts due to being already available in the standard library.
 Especially for a library (the fewer dependencies your library has, the easier it is on users of that library to manage upgrades due to fewer dependency version conflicts).